bdoolaeghe/cqrs-workshop/workshop7-pgq.md

   - locks issues between read and write
   - hard to scale (#consumers in parallel)

-Some of these issues could be solved using "Queue" DB objects. cf. for example the Postgres Queues ([PGQ](https://wiki.postgresql.org/wiki/PGQ_Tutorial))
+Some of these issues could be solved using DB "Queue" objects.
+Have a look for example to the Postgres Queues ([PGQ](https://wiki.postgresql.org/wiki/PGQ_Tutorial)).

-However, [PGQ](https://wiki.postgresql.org/wiki/PGQ_Tutorial) remains acceptable for "low" volumes applications (i.e. in practice, most of applications ;-))
+Consider [PGQ](https://wiki.postgresql.org/wiki/PGQ_Tutorial) as an acceptable solution for "low" volumes applications (i.e. in practice, most of applications ;-))